Last of the samurai swordsmiths

 "In the space of 10 minutes, we heat up the blade to about 800 degrees centigrade and rapidly cool it down in water," Shimojima says.
 "It seems like a simple process.
 However... it's a matter of making a split-second judgment.

-"One mistake can often lead to a total failure -- a fatal mistake," he added.
+"One mistake can often lead to a total failure -- a fatal mistake," he adds.

 The resulting blade should demonstrate a balance of strength, flexibility and durability.
 Shimojima's workshop may take a month to produce a single sword, with more complex additions (like mountings and hand guards) sometimes taking production time to over a year.